Get help even if you fall and are unable to push your button

 Pendant Styles The Classic, Slimline and AutoAlert Pendants are worn around the neck; this helps make the button accessible by either of your hands.

-Caution: The Pendant's neck cord is not designed to break away.
-Therefore, it can pose a choking risk, including the possibility of death and serious injuries.
-This may apply to wearers in wheelchairs, using walkers, using beds with guard rails, or otherwise protruding objects upon which the cord can become tangled.
-Wearers for whom this is a concern may wish to consider the Wrist Style method.
+Caution: To reduce any risk of strangulation, Philips Lifeline neck cords are designed to break apart under certain conditions.
+However, any cord worn around the neck can pose a strangulation risk, including the possibility of death and serious injuries.
+This may be of more concern to wearers in wheelchairs, using walkers, using beds with guard rails, or who might encounter other protruding objects upon which the cord can become tangled.
+Wearers for whom this is a concern may wish to consider the Wristband style button.

 Note: Range may vary due to construction of your home and distance from the Lifeline Telephone or Basic Unit.